Priyankasaggu11929/priyankasaggu11929.github.io/jouranl.md

 <sub>I'm feeling really positive about it.
 It's because somehow I've ***finally*** build-up this feeling that I *should* write ***just for myself*** too (*Just to keep myself motivated & my future-self aware of the things happening right now.*)</sub>

 <sub>Besides, Today I started my day with [this podcast](https://overcast.fm/+Kebtj4G94) from *Tim Ferris with Elizabeth Gilbert*.
-And my biggest takeaway was this extremely useful phrase/reply, **Thank you and no!** (*This simple phrase is meant to save from giving any explanations/reasons to extra-smart-manipulative people while answering them a straightaway gentle no!*)</sub>
+And my biggest takeaway was this extremely useful phrase/reply, **Thank you and no!**</sub>

+<sub>(*A simple phrase meant to save me from giving any explanations/reasons to the extra-smart-manipulative people while answering them, a straightaway gentle no!*)</sub>